jkenlooper/piecemaker/README.rst

 compute adjacent - adds the adjacent piece id's to each piece in JSON file.

-minimum piece size - Will change the count of pieces to meet this requirement maximum piece size - Will scale down the original image to meet this requirement scaled sizes - output multiple scaled versions of piece pngs
+minimum piece size - Will change the count of pieces to meet this requirement max pixels - Will scale down the original image to meet this requirement scaled sizes - output multiple scaled versions of piece pngs

 Outputs: